Bayesian Neural Network Priors Revisited: Empirical analysis of neural network weights

 Intuitively, this procedure allows the prior (and therefore the posterior) to assign more probability mass to the SGD solutions, which are known to work well in practice.
 This is also related to ideas from empirical Bayes \citep{robbins1992empirical}, where the (few) hyperparameters of the prior are fit to the data, and to recent ideas in PAC-Bayesian theory, where data-dependent priors have been shown to improve generalization guarantees over data-independent ones \citep{rivasplata2020pac, dziugaite2021role}.
 While such approaches introduce a certain risk of overfitting \citep{ober2021promises}, we would argue that standard BNNs are typically thought to be underfitting \citep{neal1996bayesian, wenzel2020good, dusenberry2020efficient} and that we do not directly fit the prior parameters, but merely draw inspiration for the choice of prior family from the qualitative shape of the empirical weight distributions.

-We begin by considering whether the weights of FCNNs and CNNs are heavy-tailed, and move on to look at correlational structure in the weights of CNNs.
+We begin by considering whether the weights of FCNNs and CNNs are heavy-tailed, and move on to look at correlational structure in the weights of CNNs and ResNets.
 Note that in the exploratory experiments here, we used SGD to perform MAP inference with a uniform prior (that is, maximum likelihood fitting).
 This avoids any prior assumptions obscuring interesting patterns in the inferred weights.
-These patterns inspired a choice of novel priors, and we evaluated these priors by showing that they improved classification performance (see Sec.~\ref{sec:experiments}).
+These patterns inspired our choice of priors, and we then evaluated these priors in BNNs, showing that they improved classification performance (see Sec.~\ref{sec:experiments}).